pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 | 8 1/2" x 11" | 3.00 | .12 1/2 |
 | 8 1/2" x 14" | 3.50 | .14 1/2 |

-The wax stencil is used for runs&nbsp;{%- include pagebreak.html canvas=114 -%}&nbsp;not exceeding 500.
+The wax stencil is used for runs {% include pagebreak.html canvas=114 %} not exceeding 500.
 It cannot be saved, and more care is needed to produce a good copy with the wax stencil than with the mimeotype stencil.
 A sample of work done on a wax stencil is seen in Figure XXVII.
 The